dgdem/start-up-of-the-year/README.md

 # start-up-of-the-year
-# Created for the developer course
+# Created for the Zero to Mastery developer course